-You've been working hard to follow a healthy, low-calorie diet and improve your exercise habits, and your reward has been watching your weight go down and feeling better.
+You've been working hard to follow a healthy, low-calorie diet and improve your exercise habits.
+And your rewards have been watching your weight go down and feeling better.
 Now, however, for no reason you can identify, the scale has stopped budging.
 You've hit a weight-loss plateau.

 What is a weight-loss plateau?

 A weight-loss plateau is when your weight stops changing.
 Being stuck at a weight-loss plateau eventually happens to everyone who tries to lose weight.
 Even so, most people are surprised when it happens to them because they're still eating carefully and exercising regularly.
 The frustrating reality is that even well-planned weight-loss efforts can stall.